Downtime Procedures for Prescribers and Medical Leaders

 Major Incidents

-Sometimes systems that Connect Care depends upon may unexpectedly go down or otherwise not function as needed.
-The CIS remains up but one or more dependencies (e.g., scanning, printing, dictation, wireless) may be affected.
-Such problems trigger a "major incident", which is managed by established team and protocol.
+Rarely, Connect Care or other systems that it depends on may unexpectedly go down or otherwise not function as needed.
+In some cases, Connect Care may remain up but one or more dependencies (e.g., scanning, printing, dictation, wireless) may be affected.
+If such a problem meets the below criteria, it triggers a "major incident" (MI), which is managed by an established team and protocol.

 Connect Care users who witness what might be an unrecognized problem should immediately contact helpdesk (help.connect-care.ca or 1-877-311-4300) to submit the concern.
 Indicate suspected major incident.
 Problems already recognized will be acknowledged (with mitigation instructions) for all users by one or more of the following channels: